Trust-Region Noise Search for Black-Box Alignment of Diffusion and Flow Models: Experiments

 \paragraph{Results.} In terms of the designability steering, we see in \Cref{fig:exp:protein_combined}, that we significantly improve over other search algorithms in both settings.
 We see that generally the rewards are higher when we optimize proteins with 50 residues, which is expected, but also their diversity and novelty metrics decrease compared to the base model.
 We assume that, since the solution space is rather small, it is likely that well designable proteins share similar features.
-However, this is not comparable to the mode collapse, which we observe for SDE noise reduction (see \Cref{sec:app:proteina_discussion}).
+However, this is not comparable to the mode collapse, which we observe for SDE noise reduction (see Appendix~\ref{sec:app:proteina_discussion}).
 Naturally, due to a larger solution space, optimizing proteins with 100 residues leads to better diversity and novelty, while still gaining major improvements over the base model.
 This counts for all optimization methods, but TRS achieves the best reward alignment again.
+Diagonal CMA-ES is competitive in this setting, consistent with the image experiments, yet TRS still attains the highest designability in both residue-length regimes.